omni-us/jsonargparse/DOCUMENTATION.rst

 precedence over those in ``subclasses_disabled``.
 If a function name is given to ``subclasses_enabled``, it must correspond to a function previously registered in ``subclasses_disabled``; in this case, the effect is to unregister it.
-By default, the following disable functions are registered: ``is_pure_dataclass``, ``is_pydantic_model``, ``is_attrs_class``, and ``is_final_class``.
+By default, the following disabling functions are registered: ``is_pure_dataclass``, ``is_pydantic_model``, ``is_attrs_class``, and ``is_final_class``.

 Some examples.
-Since ``subclasses_enabled`` takes precedence, it is possible to keep subclass support disabled for dataclasses, but enable enable it for a specific dataclass as follows:
+Since ``subclasses_enabled`` takes precedence, it is possible to keep subclass support disabled for dataclasses, but enable it for a specific dataclass as follows:

 .. testsetup:: enable_disable_subclasses